anj1/ChemicalReactionNetworks.jl/README.md

 The function `reaction_currents(reaction, z)` returns a pair of numbers `jf` and `jr` - representing the forward and backward rate of a particular reaction *after* applying the mass-action rule.
 These are also called the *propensities*.
 The difference of these two numbers is called the *net current* or *current* of the reaction, and represents the net production or consumption of species by this reaction (in detailed balance, the concentration current of every reaction is zero).

 The forward (backward) *specificity* of a reaction is the propensity of the reaction divided by the sum of the (forward) propensities of all the reactions that share at least one reactant (product) species.
-The function to compute this is `specificity(n_species, reactions, z)`, which computes the forward and backward specificities of all the reactions and returns an n_reactions×2 array.
+The function to compute this is `specificity(reaction_net, z)`, which computes the forward and backward specificities of all the reactions and returns an n_reactions×2 array.

 #### Exponential Growth